nerdschoolbergen/solid/README.md

 - The system should support any number of sensors
 - The system should support different types of sensors
 - The system should poll all sensors to see if any are triggered (an alarm is raised)
-- The system should also check for any defected sensors (different types of sensors has different defect rates)
+- The system should also check for the battery percentage of the sensors (different types of sensors draines faster)

 ## The starting point